Fighting child-labour and improving working conditions in the carpet industry

 - Supply chain mapping

-The challenges that GoodWeave faces in the carpet sector are similar to those in the broader apparel industry.
-Limited visibility, significant subcontracting, especially to homeworkers, child, forced or bonded labour are just a few challenges the industry as a whole is facing.
-In our solution paper: from cotton to counter, a number of these challenges are addressed.
+The challenges that GoodWeave faces in the carpet sector are similar to those in the broader industry.
+Limited visibility, significant subcontracting, child labour, forced or bonded labour are just a few challenges the industry as a whole is facing.
+In our solution paper you will find some aspects to consider when you start working on child labour reduction.